David Mills on Glamour, Despair, and the Smart Art of Cabaret

-The comedian’s excellent one-man show, Glamour + Despair (Oct.
+The comedian’s excellent one-man show, Glamour + Despair (tonight, Oct.
 6 and Oct.
-13 at the wonderful cabaret venue of Pangea in the East Village), is a compendium of sharp and irreverent personal observation, social commentary, and song.
+13 at the wonderful cabaret venue, Pangea, in the East Village), is a compendium of sharp and irreverent personal observation, social commentary, and song.
 Dressed in his trademark immaculate suit and with the bearing and languid drawl of an old-school Hollywood matinee idol, Mills is both extremely funny and also a piercing commentator.

 “The whole show is a little bit like an Edinburgh Fringe show where you have to come up with a title, then come up with a show,” he told The Daily Beast.
 “I just thought of a title that captured my two obsessions—and only when it came together did I realize the title made a deeper sense.
 I think it captures the high/low nature of the show, and I’m happy with that.”